internshipmentorbaba/Sprint2/README.md

 npm install -g pm2   (you are installing pm2 globally, making it accessible from any directory in your terminal)

-npm install --save-dev webpack webpack-cli mocha ( istall dependencies webpack for code build and mocha for testing)
+npm install --save-dev webpack webpack-cli mocha ( install dependencies webpack for code build  webpack CLI and mocha for testing)

+npm install --save-dev chai supertest (to use chai for assertions and supertest for testing HTTP endpoints)